- Scripps Memorial Hospital La Jolla

 - Visiting Hours

-- Visiting hours may be adjusted based on the patient's needs and wishes.
+- Visiting hours may be adjusted based on the patient's needs or wishes.

 - Emergency Services

-- The ER is open 24 hours a day, 7 days a week.
+- The emergency and trauma center is open 24 hours a day, 7 days a week.

 Nuclear medicine specializes in the imaging of an organ’s metabolic functions.
 This ability